Hhbecker/CoogleEngine/README.md

 A collision, or more specifically, a hash code collision in a HashMap, is a situation where two or more key objects produce the same final hash value and hence point to the same bucket location or array index.

+## A satsifying bug fix
+After completing each method and writing a simple test case I ran Valgrind to check for memory leaks.
+While I did not have any leaks I did have 3 invalid read errors which led to a segmentation fault.
+I realized quickly that 1.)
+I did not set the pointer to the word and document id passed in as a parameter to NULL in the remove method.
+This means the pointers to the word and  , the pointer to the word

+In C, pointers are passed by value meaning a copy of the value is made and that copy is passed into the function.
+Therefore, setting the paremter pointer equal to NULL is setting a copy of the original pointer equal to NULL but the original pointer used in the calling function remains.
+Therefore, one needs to dereference the pointer and set that value to null instead of just assigning the copy pointer to NULL.

 ## Testing the hashmap